 The stimulus bill passed at the end of 2020 also included some significant changes to how grandparent contributions are treated on the FAFSA.

-According to financial aid expert Mark Kantrowitz, cash contributions from grandparents, including distributions from grandparent-owned 529 plans and direct tuition payments to colleges, will no longer hurt a student’s eligibility for need-based financial aid.
+According to financial aid expert Mark Kantrowitz, cash contributions from grandparents, including distributions from grandparent-owned 529 plans and direct tuition payments to colleges, will no longer hurt a student’s eligibility for need-based financial aid starting in 2022.

 The previous rules have been hard to navigate and frustrating for many families.
 Well-intended grandparents could actually harm a grandchild’s ability to get need-based financial aid because the grandparent contribution was treated by the FAFSA as untaxed income to the grandchild and assessed at a rate of 50 percent (compared to only 5.64 percent if the 529 plan was owned by the parents).
 If a grandparent distributed $20,000 to a grandchild, it could have reduced his or her aid by $10,000.